MaddinJay/Refactoring-Guru/Factory_Method/Real_World/factory_method_example_2.md

 # Create DB update object instances dynamically

-Given a situation that we have to create several instances of a domain class with different injected DB operator classes to adapt the main flow to the specific DB table.
+Given a situation where we need to create several instances of a domain class with different injected database operator classes to adapt the main flow to specific database tables:

-We have a list of DB tables (table_list).
-For each one we create an instance of our domain class zcl_vcd_scramble_book_process.
+We have a list of database tables (table_list).
+For each table, we create an instance of our domain class zcl_vcd_scramble_book_process.
 ```abap
     LOOP AT table_list INTO DATA(table).
       TRY.